natalieagus/50005/docs/Admin/teaching-roster.md

 | Lecture 1 | Monday | 10:30 to 12:00 | LT1 (Albert Hong Theatre) |
 | Lecture 2 | Tuesday | 11:30 to 13:00 | LT1 (Albert Hong Theatre) |

-{:.note}
-On Week 4 Tuesday and Week 6 Tuesday, there is a 30-minute <span class="orange-bold">extended</span> lecture on **Tuesday 11:00 to 11:30** at LT1, held before the regular Tuesday lecture.
-Extended lecture weeks are indicated in the [Class Calendar]({{ site.baseurl }}/admin/class-calendar) and in teaching roster below.

 ### Lab Cohorts